veracity/veracity-documentation/sections/dataplatform/datasharing.md

 # Datasharing

-Vertacity dataplatform supports several types of secure sharing of data:
+Vertacity data platform supports several types of secure sharing of data:

 **Invite users into workspace**
-* Invite users to workspace.
-User have read or write acceess to data depending on role.
+* Add user to workspace and provide role.
+User has read or write acceess to data depending on role.
 * Create a service principle within the workspace.
 To be used for applicaiton integration.
 Service priniple has by default Read access to all data in workspace.

 **Share data to any user using email**